 Hearthstone Decklist Management

-We integrated Blizzard's Hearthstone deckstring feature in-app to provide players a smoother tournament experience and ensure competitive integrity.
+The best way to compete in Hearthstone tournaments with Blizzard's Hearthstone deckstring integration.
+Designed to provide players a smooth tournament experience and ensure competitive integrity.

 Problem